griptape-ai/griptape/docs/griptape-cloud/api/api-reference.md

-# Content overriden by Swagger Plugin
+# Content overridden by Swagger Plugin